szabotudor/Arch--Install-Guide/README.md

 - Finally, run `neofetch`
 - Congrats!
 You have succesfully installed Arch
   - If you don't plan on doing anything that requires a desktop environment, or any GUI applications, you can stop here
-  - For the people who want a graphical environment, continue to the next part
+  - For the people who want a graphical environment, continue to Part 7

 # Part-7: Installing a desktop environment or window manager
 - First, it's important to understand the difference between a desktop environment and a window manager